Boost Your Mindset For Success with Daily Goals [9 Easy Steps]

 Losing that amount of weight is not entirely within your control.
-There are lots you can do to increase or decrease your chances of success and of course, you’re mostly responsible… but there are other factors at play here too like your health and like your metabolism.
+There are lots you can do to increase or decrease your chances of success.
+Of course, you’re mostly responsible… but there are other factors at play here too like your health or metabolism.

 What’s more, is that having a goal that is that far away can actually make it all too easy to cheat.
 You know you have a year to lose the weight, so what does it matter if you eat a bit of cake today?

 But daily goals fix all that.
 Start with a vision – a very abstract vision of what you want – and then break that down into the smallest possible steps that you can execute every day or every week.

 In the case of losing weight, your goal might be to eat no more than 1,800 calories a day or to go for at least a 10-minute run every day.
 That’s a small goal but it’s perfect for sticking to because it is completely within your control.

 If you don’t manage to run just that little bit, then you only have yourself to blame.
 There are no excuses to be made – it’s pass or fails.
 But at least tomorrow you can try again.